jessielw/DeeZy/README.md

 Use `deezy info --help` for additional options.

-The `Track ... : 0` corresponds to the `-t / --track-index` argument when selecting your track to encode.
+The `Track 0`, `Track 1`, etc. shown in the output correspond to audio track indices used with `--track-index`.
+See the [Track Selection](#-track-selection) section for detailed information about track selection options.

 ### Configuration Management